andigeng/neural-network/README.md

 # neural-network
-A Python implementation of a feedforward neural network.
-Currently uses sigmoidal activation functions for each node, and only implements per-pattern learning for classification (althought it'd be a simple modification for non-classification tasks).
+A Python implementation of a fully-connected feedforward neural network.
+Currently uses sigmoidal activation functions for each node, and only implements per-pattern learning for classification (although it'd be a simple modification for non-classification tasks).

-To intialize a neural network:
+### To intialize a neural network:
 ```python
 layers = [10,20,10]
 learning_rate = 0.25